 Jobs with a military-friendly agency

-According to a demographic breakdown done a few years ago, ECB has a higher percentage of veteran employees than all other state agencies, other than the Wisconsin Department of Veterans Affairs.
+According to a demographic breakdown done a few years ago, ECB has a higher percentage of veteran employees than all other state agencies, other than the Wisconsin Department of Military Affairs.
 With roughly half of the agency’s technical staff currently eligible for retirement, ECB is continuing to pursue transitioning service members and veterans, according to Bechtol.

 ECB’s current director of engineering, Adam Hargrove, is an Air Force veteran who was hired three years ago and quickly rose up through the ranks to his current position.